rescala-lang/REScala/index.md

 nav: 1
 ---

-# The REScala Project
+# <span class="rescala-logo-re">re:</span><span class="rescala-logo-scala">scala</span>
+{: class="rescala-logo"}

-The REScala Project aims to bring the principles of functional reactive programming to the JVM.
+Rescala delivers functional reactive programming on the JVM and the web.
-FRP can do more than providing asynchronous collections of events with a rich API of stream transformations, we also automatically manage consistent up-to-date state with minimal syntactic overhead, and integrate seamlessly into modern, object-oriented and functional, concurrent, distributed programs on the JVM.
+Providing asynchronous collections of events with a rich API of stream transformations, with managed consistent up-to-date state, and minimal syntactic overhead.
+All integrated seamlessly into modern, object-oriented and functional, concurrent, distributed programs.

 <!-- {% include slideshow.html %} -->